 On December 20, 2021, the Company announced its intention to pursue an offer to acquire all of the outstanding common shares (the "Elemental Shares") of Elemental Royalties Corp. ("Elemental") for consideration consisting of 0.27 GRC Shares in exchange for each Elemental Share (the "Offer").
-The Offer will be subject to certain customary conditions of completion, including, among others: there having been validly deposited under the Offer, and not withdrawn, that number of Elemental Shares representing more than 50% of the outstanding Elemental Shares, excluding those Elemental Shares beneficially owned, or over which control or direction is exercised, by the Company or by any person acting jointly or in concert with the Company; there having been validly deposited under the Offer and not withdrawn that number of Elemental Shares representing at least 66 2/3% of the outstanding Elemental Shares (calculated on a fully diluted basis), excluding Elemental Shares held by the Company; receipt of all necessary regulatory approvals; customary approval of the NYSE American in relation to the issuance and listing of the additional GRC Shares under the Offer; and the absence of material changes to the business of Elemental.
+The Offer will be subject to certain customary conditions of completion, including, among others: there having been validly deposited under the Offer, and not withdrawn, that number of Elemental Shares representing more than 50% of the outstanding Elemental Shares, excluding those Elemental Shares beneficially owned, or over which control or direction is exercised, by the Company or by any person acting jointly or in concert with the Company; there having been validly deposited under the Offer and not withdrawn that number of Elemental Shares (calculated on a fully diluted basis), excluding Elemental Shares held by the Company; receipt of all necessary regulatory approvals; customary approval of the NYSE American in relation to the issuance and listing of the additional GRC Shares under the Offer; and the absence of material changes to the business of Elemental.